 The affinity on this pod defines one pod affinity rule and one pod anti-affinity rule.
-Both
+In this example, the

-pod affinity rule says that the pod can schedule onto a node only if that node is in the same zone
+pod affinity rule says that the pod can be scheduled onto a node only if that node is in the same zone

 as at least one already-running pod that has a label with key “security” and value “S1”.
 (More precisely, the pod is eligible to run